 5. Albany, the state’s capital, was the site of the first European settlement in New York.
 Albany became the capital of the state in 1797.
 It is also the longest continually chartered (a charter city is a city in which the governing system is defined by the city’s own charter document rather than by general law) city in the United States.

-Map of New York State
+New York State on the map

 6. On April 30, 1789, George Washington was sworn in as the president of the United States at Federal Hall in New York City, New York.